I am warning you: this is a bit of a long-winded post. If it’s the recipe you are after, scroll down immediately to where the cooking photos start.

 Sunday is a funny kind of day.
 And yesterday had a pronounced end-of-summer feel to it, with the skies darkening and deciding it was a good idea to donate some rain.

-I didn’t use to like Sundays when at school, usually because there was always some piece of homework that I hadn’t scrambled over to finish, and Monday was almost there to be dreaded.
+I didn’t use to like Sundays when at school, usually because there was always some piece of homework that I hadn’t scrambled over to finish, and Monday was inescapably there to be dreaded.
 With time, however, and after having left school, the potential of a Sunday thankfully expanded to incorporate a good dose of lolling about and relaxing, and the former melancholia got pushed to the far end of the day, to the Sunday evening.
-These days … Sunday seems to be just another day, sigh.
-Shops are now open on Sundays the way they never were when I was growing up, and most people I know work and/or are frightfully busy even though they might not physically go to a place of work.
+Nowadays? … Sunday seems to be just another day, sigh.
+Shops are open on Sundays the way they never used to be when I was growing up, and most people I know work and/or are frightfully busy even though they might not physically go to a place of work.
 So, although I have removed all traces of melancholy or dread-of-Monday out of the Sunday equation, I can’t say that I have learned the lesson that purported to be specific to a Sunday: a day of rest and recuperation, a day for contemplation and the spirit.

-Such were the thoughts flooding through me yesterday as I awoke — and the more I tried to shake ‘em off, the more disappointed I became in my own incapacity to ‘get a grip’ and lighten up.
+Such were the thoughts flooding through me yesterday as I awoke — and the more I tried to shake ’em off, the more irritated I became over my own incapacity to ‘get a grip’ and lighten up.
 There ensued a heated internal debate that showed no sign of abating even after two cups of jolly good coffee and so I knew something drastic had to be done.
 I resolved to count my blessings as I drank my third cup of coffee and that seemed to help.
 Then I took a good look at what food there was in and out of the fridge and decided that today was a very appropriate day for making an “arrabbiata” tomato sauce for our pasta at lunch.

 By the time the idea of an arrabbiata had taken root to my satisfaction, I remembered that my family’s tastes are unremittingly divided into two fields of tastes: those who appreciate a bit of chilli and heat, and those who do not.

 Hmmmm.
 If metaphor could encompass both cooking and music, I would put it thus: I had to come up with a duet for two pasta sauces.
-In other words, I had to concoct a mother sauce that could then be converted both into a plain tomato sauce (no chilli, no heat) and into an ”arrabbiata” — meaning “angry”.
+In other words, I had to concoct a mother sauce that could then be converted both into a plain tomato sauce (no chilli, no heat) as well as into an “arrabbiata” — meaning “angry”.
 The wrath in question, it must be explained, has nothing to do with a hot temper as such … it refers, instead, to the thrilling heat of chilli flakes that abound in an arrabbiata tomato sauce.

 Both tomato sauces are made with fresh tomatoes when possible — and this is still the time of year when it IS possible.
 And the differences are only few, albethey important.